davidmreed/ktema-org-zola/_posts/2022-02-19-dangers-anonymous-apex.md

 > Unlike classes and triggers, anonymous blocks execute as the current user and can fail to compile if the code violates the user's object- and field-level permissions.

 The API enforces CRUD, FLS, and record-level sharing against the code you're running - it runs in user mode, not the system mode you're used to for triggers and other Apex automation.
+But further, CRUD and FLS is actually enforced _at compile time_.

-If you attempt to run code that references a field or object to which you do not have FLS or CRUD, you obtain an error that can be very confusing:
+If you attempt to Execute Anonmyous code that references a field or object to which you do not have FLS or CRUD, you obtain an error that can be very confusing:

 ```lang-java
 for (Account a: [SELECT Id, Star_Helix_Liaison__c FROM Account]) {